 However all this beauty doesn't come easy, especially when it comes to those pesky hills and mountains.
 Like anything else, hill running (both up and down) gets easier with practice but that can be tricky, when you live somewhere as flat as a pancake, especially now.

-Instead if like us here in York, there isn't a hill to be seen for miles around, you have to get creative.
+Instead if like us here in York, there isn't a hill to be seen for miles around and lockdowns driving you loopy, you have to get creative.

 Beggars can't be choosers.
 If the closest thing to a mountain you have locally is nothing more than a small bank.
-Well it's definitely better than nothing and if you run up and down it enough, it will certainly start to feel like a mountain.
+Well it's definitely better than nothing, rest assured if you run up and down it enough, it will certainly start to feel like a mountain.

 Even if there are no hills for miles and miles around, the chances are that you can at least find a decent set of stairs.
 Whether that's a tower block, a sports ground or just a few steps up to a building.
 The same principle as Tip 1 applies.